FluffyMaguro/AoE4_Overlay/README.md

 * Build orders:
   * Add new build orders
   * Set up hotkeys for showing/hiding overlay and cycling between build orders
   * Use hotkeys to show/hide/cycle build orders

+*To update the app delete the app folder and extract the new archive elsewhere.*

 # Screenshots